-I pray that you will discover your power in your marriage and how giving respect and admiration to your husband and allowing him to lead you is the pathway to your own fulfillment intimacy, peace, joy and romance – both with God and with your husband.
+I pray that you will discover your power in your marriage and how obeying God’s commands for you in the Bible is the pathway to your own fulfillment intimacy, peace, joy and romance – both with God and with your husband.
 God’s design for women and men in marriage is beautiful!
 His ways are BEST!
 They are so much better than our own.
 We are different by His divine design to complement each other.
 God’s commands bring freedom and joy.
-The Bible is extremely relevant to us today in 2012.
+The Bible is extremely relevant to us today.
 I pray that you might find the same joy, peace, sense of purpose and fulfillment in your spiritual walk with Christ and with your husband that I have found!

 JESUS IS THE LOVE OF MY LIFE!
 7 minute video